ibm-cloud-docs/dns-svcs/ts-origin-down.md

 Your origin might be down because you specified HTTPS as your type of health check.

 Make sure that a valid certificate exists on the origin.
 For a self-signed certificate, you can use the **Don't validate certificate** option for the health check.
 {: tsResolve}

+## Host header is not set
+{:#host-header}

+Your origin might be down because you specified an IP address for the origin and did not set the host header on the health check.

+Set the host header.
+For more information, see [Creating a health check](/docs/dns-svcs?topic=dns-svcs-global-load-balancers#add-a-health-check).
+{: tsResolve}

 ## Network interface limit